Sponsor A Resident

 Hart

-On February 14th, 2019, there was a grey striped cat waiting to come into the farmhouse at night… when we let him in, we were shocked!
-It wasn’t Tootles our other cat!
-All of a sudden, there was a gigantic maine coon kitten who seemed to be making himself perfectly at home.
-He jumped right on the couch with the dogs, drank from their water bowl and curled up next to us.
+On February 14th, 2019, there was a grey striped cat waiting to come into the farmhouse at night.
+When we let him in, we were shocked!
+It wasn’t Tootles, our other cat!
+All of a sudden, there was a gigantic Maine Coon kitten who seemed to be making himself perfectly at home.
+He jumped right on the couch with the dogs, drank from their water bowl, and curled up next to us.
 He wasn’t neutered or microchipped.
-We put out a ton of “lost cat” signs and alerted the humane society, lost and found animal groups etc. No one claimed him.
+We put out a ton of “lost cat” signs and alerted the humane society, lost and found animal groups, etc. No one claimed him.
 So, he claimed US!
-We started a name game fundraiser online and our supporters named him “Hart” because he showed up to Mockingbird on Valentine’s Day!
-Hart is extremely popular at the farm because he is the first one to greet all of our visitors and new animal friends.
-He comes along on every public farm tour and stays in the barn as long as we are.
-He rolls in dirt, sand and all kinds of yuck before cozying up right on our beds.
-His personality is gigantic and it’s like he has always been here.
+We started a name game fundraiser online, and our supporters named him “Hart” because he showed up to Mockingbird on Valentine’s Day!

 Tabby Cat